 Many brands will run ads through a variety of channels (think radio, TV, print, etc.) in order to drive someone to make a purchase at a physical location.
 This can be an especially effective path for in-app advertising campaigns, as mobile creative can include dynamic maps that show viewers precisely where the nearest store is and how they can get there — all within the advertising experience.

-McDonald’s took this path to drive people to buy its latest breakfast items in one recent successful in-app ad campaign (telco Orange has done the same thing too).
+For example, McDonald’s took this path to drive people to buy its latest breakfast items in one recent successful in-app ad campaign (telco Orange has done the same thing too).
 For this kind of advertising, brands and their partners typically leverage footfall attribution solutions, which link together the geographic coordinates (i.e. lat/long signals) of those that saw the ad with information on who actually set foot in a designated brick-and-mortar store.

 But while this kind of footfall attribution helps find overlaps in those who both saw a particular ad and those who went to a specific store, but it doesn’t reveal motive.
 Just because someone was exposed to a particular campaign doesn’t mean that those ads played a role in convincing them to make a specific purchase decision.